k4lizen/bouncing-lines/README.md

 \
 Based on Peter Shirley's 4th edition [trilogy](https://github.com/RayTracing/raytracing.github.io).\
 \
-Rendered images can be seen in the `images/` folder.
+Rendered images can be found in the `images/` folder.